 The higher dome of the Tuscan-style oven is more efficient at holding heat, and uses less wood, has a larger door opening for larger roasts and pans, and is better for cooking bread and roasting.
 It is also true that the higher dome is somewhat easier to build, as the inward curve is less pronounced, and the risk of a chain of bricks falling in before they are locked in place with a keystone in less.

-It is our view that the differences between the two oven styles has be exaggerated by some vocal folks, and that you will be extremely happy with either design, or your own hybrid between the two.
+It is our view that the differences between the two oven styles has be exaggerated by some vocal folks, and that you will be extremely happy with either of the outdoor brick oven plans, or your own hybrid between the two.

 Regardless of which style you choose, the parabolic oven vault shape serves to evenly reflect heat down on the cooking surface.
 Note that the diameter of your oven does not have to be exactly 36″ or 42″, but rather the nearest size that you reach without cutting bricks.
 Build a model on a flat space to get your exact measurement for the bricks you are using.
 Do not allow space for a mortar joint, as you will be setting the edges of the bricks facing inside the oven flush with each other.

 The basic trade-off a builder faces when selecting the oven opening size is balancing the ease-of-use for getting food in and out of the oven and the size of pans, oven tools and roasts you want to use vs. your oven’s ability to hold and retain heat.
 The larger the opening, the easier it is to work with the oven, and more your oven will lose heat.
 A small opening will enable your oven to hold its heat well, but can limit you from using your favorite terra cotta pan, or a nice large pizza peel.
 The opening height and width we recommend here should work well for a majority of builders.